ainsleyrose/CompletedProjects/README.md

 - added team's addition in the project with what I have tried to contribute

 ### (Wednesday) May 18, 2022
-- Personal refactored code was finished and reviewed for presentation <br>
+- personal refactored code was finished and reviewed for presentation <br>
-- Preparing for presentation
+- preparing for presentation